Fisher Task Distance and Its Application in Neural Architecture Search: Experimental Study

-In order to show that our task distance is independent of the choice of $\varepsilon$-approximation networks, (i.e., the consistency of our measure), for the classification tasks, we use $3$ widely-used and high-performance architectures as the $\varepsilon$-approximation networks, including VGG-16~\cite{simonyan2014very}, ResNet-18~\cite{he2016deep}, DenseNet-121~\cite{huang2017densely}.
-Additionally, we use a deep autoencoder as the $\varepsilon$-approximation network for image processing tasks.
-To make sure that our results are statistically significant, we run our experiments $10$ times with the $\varepsilon$-approximation network being initialized with a different random seed each time and report the mean value as the computed distance.
+In this experiment, we show the stability of the FTD by applying our distance on various classification tasks in MNIST, CIFAR-10, CIFAR-100, ImageNet, and Taskonomy datasets with different $\varepsilon$-approximation networks.
+For each dataset, we define $4$ classification tasks, all of which are variations of the full class classification task.
+For each task, we consider a balanced training dataset.
+That is, except for the classification tasks with all the labels, only a subset of the original training dataset is used such that the number of training samples across all the class labels to be equal.
+Additionally, we use $3$ widely-used and high-performance architectures as the $\varepsilon$-approximation networks, including VGG-16~\cite{simonyan2014very}, ResNet-18~\cite{he2016deep}, DenseNet-121~\cite{huang2017densely}.
+To make sure that our results are statistically significant, we run our experiments $10$ times with each of the $\varepsilon$-approximation networks being initialized with a different random seed each time and report the mean and the standard deviation of the computed distance.

-In the next section, we start with experiments related to classification tasks defined on the MNIST data set.

-\subsection{MNIST}
+\subsubsection{MNIST}

-First, we define four tasks on the MNIST~\cite{lecun2010mnist} data set.
+We define $4$ tasks on the MNIST dataset.
 Task $0$ and $1$ are the binary classification tasks of detecting digits $0$ and $6$, respectively.
 Task $2$ is a $5$-class classification of detecting digits $0, 1, 2, 3$, and anything else.
 Task $3$ is the full $10$ digits classification.
-Figure~\ref{fig-mnist} illustrates the mean (the top row) and standard deviation (the bottom row) tables of the distances between each pair of tasks after $10$ trial runs with different initial settings.
-In this Figure, the columns of all tables denote the target task and the rows represent the source tasks.
-In particular, column $i$ of the mean table indicates the distance to the target task $i$.
-We use the mean values as the final task distance between the source and target tasks.
-The leftmost column is the experiment with the VGG-16 model as the $\varepsilon$-approximation network, while the middle and the third columns are the experiments with the ResNet-18 and DenseNet-121 ones.
+Figure~\ref{fig-mnist} illustrates the mean and standard deviation of the distances between each pair of tasks after $10$ runs using $3$ different architectures.
+The columns of the tables denote the distance to the target task and the rows represent the distance from the source tasks.
 Our results suggest that Task $0$ and $1$ are highly related, and Task $3$ is the closest task to Task $2$.
-As we can see, although the task distance values depend on the used $\varepsilon$-approximation architecture, the trend remains the same across all $3$ architectures.
-In addition, the standard deviation values in the bottom row of Figure~\ref{fig-mnist} suggest that the computed task distance is stable as the fluctuations over the mean values do not show any overlap with each other.
+Moreover, the relation between tasks remain the same regardless of choosing $\varepsilon$-approximation networks.